SeverinDK/moment-timer/README.md

 });
 ```

 #### Having the timer execute after waiting, can be done by using the <b>executeAfterWait</b> attribute.
-In the example below, the timer will wait for an hour, then execute and do so again after another give seconds.
+In the example below, the timer will wait for an hour, then execute and do so again after another five seconds.
 ```javascript
 var timer = moment.duration(5, "seconds").timer({
   wait: moment.duration(1, "hour"),